Kajiado governor, Joseph Lenku, confessed on Thursday and said he sees the hand of God in his election on leaving the Interior with a “dented” image.

 He equated himself to biblical Nehemiah, who was just a waiter of a king, and who used the power of prayer to convince God to use him in building bridges.

-Lenku said just as Nehemiah prayed to God to give the power to build the walls, he also prayed to God to allow him into leadership position so he can build walls for the people of Kajiado.
+Lenku said just as Nehemiah prayed to God to give them the power to build the walls, he also prayed to God to allow him into a leadership position so he can build walls for the people of Kajiado.

-“I have many walls to build after pledging to Kajiado people that I would do so after they elected me.
+“I have many walls to build after pledging to the Kajiado people that I would do so after they elected me.
 I need to build a wall against hunger, scarcity of water and the threatening drought by ensuring that our livestock will not die of it,” said he.

 The breakfast prayer, which is the first in the country done at the county level, attracted at least 5 speakers from different counties, three senators and a host of MCAs from several counties.